Credit from Post-secondary Institutions Procedures and Policies

 Credit for Prior Learning Awards on Transcripts

-NOVA will recognize and award transfer credit for credit awarded through institutionally administered exams, portfolios, etc. and posted as course equivalent credit on official transcripts from colleges and universities that are regionally accredited in the U.S. NOVA will reevaluate credit for external advanced placement such as ACE recommendations, AP, CLEP, or IB.
+NOVA will recognize and award transfer credit for credit awarded through institutionally administered exams, portfolios, etc. and posted as course equivalent credit on official transcripts from colleges and universities that are accredited in the U.S. NOVA will reevaluate credit for external equivalencies such as ACE recommendations, AP, CLEP, or IB.

 Evaluation of International Transcripts

 Students who have earned college credit from universities outside the United States must have their credit evaluated by an international credit evaluation agency before submitting it to the College.
 NOVA accepts international transcript evaluations from World Education Services (WES at http://www.wes.org/students/index.asp), the International Education Research Foundation (IERF at http://www.IERF.org), Foreign Credentials Service of America (FCSA at http://foreigncredentials.org), and Educational Credential Evaluators (ECE at https://www.ece.org).
 NOVA will accept AACRAO (www.aacrao.org) international transcript evaluations dated prior to August 2016 and on a case-by-case basis, NACES approved evaluations performed prior to August 2014.

 - Students may only submit one evaluation during their academic career at NOVA.

 - Students must submit their original transcripts to one of these organizations and pay for the course-by-course evaluation.

 - NOVA cannot guarantee the quality or outcome of the evaluations.